danyaberezun/KEEPs/README.md

 The main mentioned advantages are:

 * Well-typed LR Parser.
-  Gadt allows eliminating some runtime checks which improve performance over non-GADTs implementations.
+  GADT allows eliminating some runtime checks which improve performance over non-GADTs implementations.
-* Efficient AVL Tree.
+* Type-safe AVL Tree.
-  The performance comparison shows that the GADTs implementation can improve insertion speed by a factor of 1.7 compared to traditional non-GADTs implementations.
+  GADT with existential types allows implementing AVL Tree with type-level control of a balance factor.
 * Typed Printf/Scanf Formats.
-  They proposed using GADTs instead of strings to represent printf/scanf formats in OCaml, which not only improves performance but also fixes potential bugs and stabilizes the code.
+  There is a proposal to use GADTs instead of strings to represent printf/scanf formats in OCaml, which not only improves performance but also fixes potential bugs and stabilizes the code.
 * Event Processing Optimizations.
   GADTs enabled a number of optimizations in the area of event processing,